kscanne/gbb/proofing/diacritics/README.md

 The primary metric we use to evaluate an algorithm on this task is its word-level accuracy (**WLA** in the tables below);
-we believe this gives more meaningful results that metrics at the character level.
+we believe this gives more meaningful results than metrics at the character level.
 We also report precision and recall, again at the word level.
 All results are reported as percentages.